 I am a Research Scientist in Space Physics at CIRES - NOAA/NCEI working on the Space Weather Magnetometer team since July 2021.
-My work is primarily focused on space weather satellite data from the GOES, DSCOVR and SWFO missions, including scientific algorithm and data product development, calibrations, validation, stewardship, data processing, and scientific and operational research.
+My work is primarily focused on satellite data from the GOES, DSCOVR and SWFO-L1 missions (probing the Solar Wind and the Magnetosphere), including scientific algorithm and data product development, calibrations, validation, stewardship, data processing, and scientific and operational research.

 I'm also interested in spreading quality scientific information to underrepresented groups, motivating girls in STEM and promoting gender equality in the Space Physics area.
 I am the writer of the Girls InSpace Books and a member of the following committes: AAS/Solar Physics Education & Public Outreach (EPO), SBGEA Gender Equality and SBF plasma physics.
 Because of the volunteer EPO work I do, I was named a mentor of the Space4Women initiative of the United Nations Office for Outer Space Affairs (UNOOSA) in 2020, and a member of the National Academies Decadal Survey Committe (State of Profession) in 2022.

 PS: I also volunteer as a DJ of Boulder’s community radio KGNU and I do understand the power of combining Space, Sciences and Art to create a better future.

 (AAS = American Astronomical Society; SBGEA = Brazilian Space Geophysics and Aeronomy Society; SBF = Brazilian Physics Society)